Sjömarken

 Sjömarken is a locality situated in Borås Municipality, Västra Götaland County, Sweden.
 It had 2,829 inhabitants in 2010.

 Here you can find a pizzeria, a kiosk, an antique store, a boat store, a squash hall, and a very active sports club, with football (soccer) and table tennis as main sports, a number of companies and a beach, "Sjömarkensbadet".

 Lake Viared

 Sjömarken is situated at the Lake Viared, which is about 200–600 meters wide and about 6 kilometers long.
 Along the lake is a number of beaches in Sjömarken, Lyckebo, Viareds Sommarstad, Sandared and Hultafors.
 There are two sand beaches in Sjömarken, the large beach, and the small beach, which is very shallow and ideal for small children.

 Images

 Location

 Sjömarken is close to being merged with its neighboring town Sandared, as the Sjöhagen area in Sjömarken is extended toward the building of Björvik in Sandared.
-Before the Swedish municipality reform between 1962–1974 Sjömarken, Sandared, Hedared and Sandhult belonged to Sandhult municipality.
+Before the Swedish municipality reform between 1962 and 1974 Sjömarken, Sandared, Hedared and Sandhult belonged to Sandhult municipality.
 All of these towns are now part of the Borås Municipality where they form the municipality district Sandhult.
 The municipality district office is located centrally in Sjömarken.